rcpch/digital-growth-charts-react-native-client/README.md

 (Enter the base addresses / api key which best suit your setup.
 Note the IP address in the example above for android local- this address points to localhost in android simulators).

+**To state the obvious:** storing an API key in an environment file is not suitable for a production app.
+The API key will be copied as plain text into the application bundle at compile time and therefore easily compromised.
+See [https://reactnative.dev/docs/security](https://reactnative.dev/docs/security)

-Now run 'npm install' to install the necessary dependencies.
+Install the necessary dependencies:

-For iOS, run 'npx pod-install ios'
+`npm install`

+To complete iOS installation:

+`npx pod-install ios`

 The project should now be ready to run.

 ## Running

 For best results, run the app from within Xcode or Android Studio.
-Open ./ios/RCPCHGrowth.xcworkspace for iOS and ./android/ folder from within Android Studio for Android.
+Open ./ios/RCPCHGrowth.xcworkspace (**NOT** RCPCHGrowth.xcodeproj) for iOS and ./android/ folder from within Android Studio for Android.